Panasonic GH5s vs Sony A6500

 Studio photographers will appreciate that the Panasonic GH5s (unlike the A6500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the GH5s and the A6500 are recent models that are part of the current product line-up.
-The A6500 replaced the earlier Sony A6300, while the GH5s does not have a direct predecessor.
+The GH5s is a recent model that features in the current product line-up of Panasonic.
+In contrast, the A6500 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what is the bottom line?
 Is the Panasonic GH5s better than the Sony A6500 or vice versa?
 The listing below highlights the relative strengths of the two models.